The mission of KPhA is to advocate and advance the pharmacy profession to improve the health of Kentuckians.

 OVERVIEW

-In 2019, the Kentucky Department for Public Health (KDPH) was awarded the First Responders - Comprehensive Addiction and Recovery Act (FR-CARA) Grant by The Substance Abuse and Mental Health Services Administration (SAMHSA).
-The goal of the FR-CARA Grant in Kentucky is to expand NARCAN® (naloxone) Nasal Spray training and dispensing for first responders throughout rural Appalachian counties and to increase awareness for ongoing harm reduction activities and personal safety measures for opioid exposures.
-To effectively implement this program, KDPH has formed partnerships with the Kentucky Pharmacists Association (KPhA), Kentucky Fire Commission, Kentucky Board of Emergency Medical Services (KBEMS) and local health departments (LHD).
-The project period for the FR-CARA Grant is from 09/30/2019- 09/29/2023.
+FR-CARA Grant in Kentucky is to expand naloxone training and dispensing to first responders throughout rural counties and to increase awareness for ongoing harm reduction activities and personal safety measures for opioid exposures.
+KDPH is partnering with the Kentucky Pharmacists Association through the Kentucky Pharmacy Education and Research Foundation to distribute naloxone to first responder agencies.
+The project period for the FR-CARA Grant is from 09/30/2023- 09/29/2027.

 ELIGIBLE AGENCIES